barissimsek/docs/README.md

 - 2.a)

 - 3.a) A graded debate can be only between oppponents and supporters.
-We can't guarantee others show their best effort.
+We can't guarantee that others put their best effort.

+       Debate is not an entertainment sport.

 - 3.b) Parties can get help from outsiders.
 Goal is not to find who is best, it is to find what is right.